kovidgoyal/calibre/manual/viewer.rst

 highlight.
 You can add notes and change the color of the highlight.
 On a touch screen, long tap a word to select it and show the popup bar.
-Once in highlight mode you can tap the :guilabel:`Adjust selection` button to change what text is selected using touch screen friendly selection handles.
+Once in highlight mode you can tap the :guilabel:`Adjust selection` button to change what text is selected, using touch screen friendly selection handles.
 Drag the handles to the top or bottom margins to scroll while selecting.

-You can use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book.
+You can use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book, sorted by chapter.

 You can browse *all highlights* in your entire calibre library by right clicking the :guilabel:`View` button and choosing :guilabel:`Browse